MileHacker Logo

 Dining Deals

-• Occasional dining deals might be available.
+• Occasional dining deals could be an option.

-• Inquire at your lodging for recommendations.
+• Inquire at your hotel for recommendations.

 • Eat Locally: Opt for "mama ntilie" for authentic, affordable meals.